tylim88/FirelordJSDoc/docs/quick_start.md

 		a: number
 		b: { c: boolean; d: { e: string }[] }
 		f: { g: ServerTimestampFieldValue; h: 1010 | 2929 | 3838 }
-	}, // can go with even more chaotic data type, but not good for a quick tutorial 'SomeCollectionName',
+	}, // can go with even more crazy looking data type, but not good for a quick tutorial 'SomeCollectionName',
 	string // document ID type, normally string
 >